sagzain/metaballs-threeJS/README.md

 If you expand the **Scene Options** panel you may encounter with three new options: World, Objects and Blobs

-By selecting one of these more options will be showing.
+By selecting one of these more options will be showing:
-In the **World** part we have options to Show/Hide the _World grid_ and the _Gizmo_ and also change the size of both elements.
+- In the **World** part we have options to Show/Hide the _World grid_ and the _Gizmo_ and also change the size of both elements.
-For the **Objects** part we have only one option which allows us to see the Initial object (before the algorithm is applied) or the Final result (after the algorithm is applied).
+- For the **Objects** part we have only one option which allows us to see the Initial object (before the algorithm is applied) or the Final result (after the algorithm is applied).
-And finally the **Blobs** option will allows us to show or hide the energy fields as well as change its color to see the object better.
+- And finally the **Blobs** option will allows us to show or hide the energy fields as well as change its color to see the object better.

 ### Orbit Controls